Design-Collective/wordpress-cookbook1/README.md

 Description
 ===========

-Installs and configures Wordpress according to the instructions at http://codex.wordpress.org/Installing_WordPress.
+Installs and configures Wordpress according to the instructions at http://www.designcollective.io/blogs/manage-wordpress-with-git.
 Does not set up a wordpress blog.
 You will need to do this manually by going to http://hostname/wp-admin/install.php (this URL may be different if you change the attribute values).

+Essentially, it configures a VM and also extracts the wp-content directory from the wordpress dir inorder to manage it as a submodule.

 Requirements
 ============